input-output-hk/atala-prism/prism-management-console-web/README.md

 In some components, you should also find some functions wrapped in other functions that look as unnecessary.
 This is a hack to preserve "this" context.

+**About envoy configurations:**
+ - The local enviroment follows the configuration in `envoy/envoy.yaml`.
+ - Deployments are built following the configuration in the `../prism-backend/infra/` directory.
+ - The envoy configuration is specifically in `../prism-backend/infra/docker/prism-lb-envoy/envoy.yml`.

 ## scripts

 - [compile-protos.sh](./scripts/compile-protos.sh): Compile the js bindings for the gRPC API.